Miss America (Mary Margaret O'Hara album): Critical reception and legacy

-Upon release, Miss America received positive reviews from music critics.
-It was particularly acclaimed by critics in the United Kingdom and O'Hara's native Canada.
+Miss America was acclaimed by music critics at the time of its release, particularly in the United Kingdom and O'Hara's native Canada.
+The Globe and Mail's Chris Dafoe stated that "O'Hara's vocals are all over the place, by turns incantatory, melancholy, slinky and delicate, while the music flirts with country, jazz and pop without ever committing seriously to any one style."
+In the Toronto Star, Greg Quill called the album "a compelling work, evocative, provocative and in places astonishingly pure and beautiful."

 Chris Roberts of Melody Maker highlighted how the album's songs explore themes of love while also avoiding "conventional love song" structures, commenting, "Rarely has the language of popular song been so delicately and deftly subverted.
 Mary Margaret O'Hara has re-invented sincerity."
 At the end of 1988, the magazine named Miss America the year's 21st best album.
 NME reviewer Stuart Bailie compared O'Hara favorably to Van Morrison and Patti Smith in that O'Hara "has a flighty talent that allows her to transcend whatever genre she's messing with, and the presence to dispense with the usual verse/chorus stuff when the notion takes her."

 In a retrospective review for AllMusic, Jason Ankeny stated that "Miss America still sounds light years ahead of its time: Mary Margaret O'Hara is a force of nature, a remarkable singer and composer whose crystal-clear soprano acrobatics and hypnotic songs defy accepted conventions."
 Writing for Pitchfork in 2018, Laura Snapes opined that it ranks alongside "David Lynch's Blue Velvet, Tom Waits' Swordfishtrombones, and Leonard Cohen's I'm Your Man" as one of the 1980s' "jarring noir masterpieces".
 Miss America was included at number 32 in NME's 1993 list of the greatest albums of the 1980s, and at number 88 in Mojo's 1995 list of the greatest albums of all time.
 The Guardian listed it in 2007 as one of "1000 Albums to Hear Before You Die".
 In his 2007 book The Top 100 Canadian Albums, journalist Bob Mersereau ranked Miss America 32nd.
 The album was the 2016 recipient of the jury-voted Slaight Family Polaris Heritage Prize—awarded annually by the Polaris Music Prize organization to honor Canadian albums released before that prize's debut—in the 1986–1995 category.